What Happens to My Green Card After Divorce?

 However, you should have an ample amount of documentation to prove the legitimacy of your previous marriage.
 Again, the more recent the evidence, the more convinced USCIS will be.

-If you are interested in filing for divorce in New York, contact our Bronx divorce and green card attorneys at Empire Law today.
+If you are interested in filing for divorce in New York, contact our Bronx divorce and green card attorneys at The Franklin Law Firm today.

 Categories: